 1993 - Thug Life Original : Do U Love The Thug Life ?

-• For a long time, the Thug Life Demo Tape was the only remaining source of the album, before Banned from Bomb1st forum revealed the full tracklist and leaked snippets of what he pretends to be the final sequence of the album.
+• For a long time, the Thug Life Demo Tape was the only remaining source of the album, before Banned from Bomb1st forum revealed the final tracklist of it and leaked snippets of that second sequence supposed to have been presented to Interscope.

-### The title was simply "Thug Life" - even if we don't know what 2Pac and Interscope would have finally decided if the album would be released.
-We added the subtitle "Do U Love The Thug Life" following the title of the only available handwritten tracklist, in order to distinguish it from the other Thug Life projects. ###
+### The title was simply "Thug Life" - even if we don't know what 2Pac and Interscope would have finally decided if the album would have been released.
+We added the subtitle "Do U Love The Thug Life", following the title of the handwritten tracklist, in order to distinguish it from the other Thug Life projects. ###

 THUG LIFE Original Album : "Do U Love The Thug Life ?"
 (May of 93)